 How to View Your Google Search History

 Do you want to find a webpage or website you visited a while ago, but cannot remember where it was located?
 Perhaps you found it on your phone back then, but you’re having trouble finding it again on your PC.
 Luckily, Google keeps track of all websites and links you’ve ever opened.

 You can use the history feature to find any webpage you’ve explored and revisit it as if you never lost it in cyberspace—or in your brain.
 Here’s how to use Google’s search history function.

 Note: You can access your Google account history anytime and from any device, as long as your Gmail profile is synced on all your devices.
 Google keeps a detailed history of web and product searches, viewed images, watched videos, apps used, and blog post you’ve read.

 You can access your Google account history from any device with a browser, such as a Windows PC, Mac, mobile phone, or tablet.
 The process is very simple as you need only your username and password.
-Here is what you have to do:
+Here is what need to do:

 - Open your browser and load the Google homepage.
 Click on the Sign In button located in the top right corner (if you are not currently logged in) and enter your credentials.